3108 Bahtera Siber 2023

 Hex editors like HexEd.it are powerful tools for forensic analysis and CTF challenges.

-JPEG files have a specific header structure (FF D8 FF E0
+JPEG files have a specific header structure (

 Tags: CTF Challenge, File Repair, JPEG Header, Hex Editor, HexEd.it, Digital Forensics, Flag Extraction.